Selling your property with Davis Tate - what to expect

 Now would be a good time to arrange quotes from removal companies - look for the BAR symbol which is the British Association of Removers as members are verified with them so you have recourse if something goes wrong.

-You should now get quotes for buildings and contents insurance.
-You will receive a call from our sister company to give you a quote but we recommend you get a number of quotes.
+At this point you should also get quotes for buildings and contents insurance.
+You will receive a call from our sister company to provide you with a quote but we recommend you get a number of quotes for comparison.
 You will need the insurance to be effective from exchange of contracts.

 14. Sign and exchange contracts